pawelc/docs/toread_nn.md

-1987 - Geometric analysis of neural network capabilities 1989 - Approximation by superpositions of a sigmoidal function 1989 - Pattern classification using neural networks 1993 - Second order derivatives for network pruning: Optimal Brain Surgeon 2009 - Quadratic features and deep architectures for chunking 2011 - Deep sparse rectifier neural networks
+1987 - Geometric analysis of neural network capabilities 1989 - Approximation by superpositions of a sigmoidal function 1989 - Pattern classification using neural networks 1990 - Learning from hints in neural networks
+1993 - Second order derivatives for network pruning: Optimal Brain Surgeon 2009 - Quadratic features and deep architectures for chunking 2011 - Deep sparse rectifier neural networks